 Everybody and their dog use the same sales page templates and readers are tired of generic stuff.
 Clients are inundated all day long with these same sales pages so be eye catching and different.
 Make bold statements and generate some buzz around your offer and don’t be afraid of controversy.

 Instead of the usual blah, blah, blah about what you are selling, offer some understanding of the position they are in and the struggles they face.
 You will need to connect the dots, it may not always be obvious to them how your product can solve their problem.
 If you don’t lay it out why would they buy your stuff?
 This is where you provide value and build trust, both of which are essential to conversions.
+There are many ways to add value with development.

 This is a term often used in direct sales but it applies in the digital marketplace as well.
 You need to connect with your ideal client using the language they speak, your customer needs to be able to identify with you.
+Once you build rapport, the client will be a lot more comfortable spending money on application development.

 Communicate an Emotional Benefit